electron/electron/docs/api/web-contents.md

   * `HTMLComplete` - Save complete-html page.
   * `MHTML` - Save complete-html page as MHTML.

-Returns `Promise<Boolean>` - resolves with `true` if the process of saving page has been initiated successfully.
+Returns `Promise<void>` - resolves with `true` if the process of saving page has been initiated successfully.

 ```javascript
 const { BrowserWindow } = require('electron')